 Former President Jimmy Carter Discharged From Hospital

-Former President Jimmy Carter has been released from a Georgia-area hospital after being admitted over the weekend to receive treatment for a urinary tract infection.
+Former President Jimmy Carter has been released from a Georgia hospital after being admitted over the weekend to receive treatment for a urinary tract infection.

 The Carter Center announced Wednesday the 39th president "looks forward to further rest and recovery at home."